 I can definitely relate to the articles on living in a small space.
 My last rental, a one bedroom apartment was tiny.
 I’m not sure of the exact measurements, but most people I know have larger lounge rooms than the size of the whole unit.

 When I finally bought a property, I went bigger with a 2 bedroom townhouse.
 By Australian standards, it would still be considered reasonably small, yet it is the perfect size for me.
 I love it!

 Get better acquainted with Francine Jay, the writer of Miss Minimalist on her about page.

-Need more help getting organised?
-Grab a copy of the Miss Minimalist eBook The Joy of Less, A Minimalist Living Guide: How to Declutter, Organize, and Simplify Your Life
+Need more help getting organized?
+Grab a copy of the Miss Minimalist book The Joy of Less, A Minimalist Living Guide: How to Declutter, Organize, and Simplify Your Life

 I first discovered Jennifer’s blog Simply + Fiercely through Pinterest (click to follow my profile)

 Jennifer writes about minimalism, intentional living, and travel.
 She’s also a Brissie girl, like me, so instantly a fan right there!

 Check out her about page and start here page to get to know Jennifer and her great content a little better.

 Break The Twitch is run by Anthony Ongaro.
 Anthony writes about minimizing distractions and doing more of what matters.